bwlewis/feathercache/README.md

 in native R or Python form to minimize or eliminate data marshaling cost._

-We see our approach working well with lightweight distributed computing systems that are decoupled from I/O like R's `foreach` and `doRedis` packages (https://github.com/bwlewis/doRedis), and Python's amazing `celery` system (http://www.celeryproject.org/).
+We see our approach working well with lightweight distributed computing systems that are decoupled from I/O like R's foreach and doRedis packages (https://github.com/bwlewis/doRedis), and Python's superb celery system (http://www.celeryproject.org/).

 ## Anti use case